Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

 ## Edit an offer

 After you have created an offer, you can edit it.
-However, only some fields are editable, for instance, all attributes that are imported from the *PIM* module cannot be edited.
+However, not all attributes are editable.
+If an attribute can be edited in an offer or not, depend on several points, for instance, on the corresponding connection settings or if the attribute is mapped from a PIM product.
 Note that any changes to an offer will trigger an automatic upload, so that any changes are applied to the products in the marketplace.

-[comment]: <> (welche felder sind editierbar? prüfen!)
+In general, it is recommended to maintain or change offers that are mapped from a PIM product in the *PIM* module.

 #### Prerequisites